 Talking tea bags

 While the convenience of tea bags remains a priority for many, we’re aware that every effort needs to be made to ensure the materials we’re using are as sustainable as possible.
-That’s why Nerada is also trialling a new paper for our tea bags, which we hope to launch by the end of 2019, when the current trials have concluded.
-For now, rest assured that the natural fibres of our tea bags are compostable.
+That’s why we are also trialling a new paper for our tea bags.
+Owing to the Covid-19 crisis, and the high demand for our products, we had to pause the trials.
+However, we will be continuing to test sustainable alternatives as soon as possible.
+For now, rest assured that the natural fibres in our tea bags are compostable.

-But for this month, why not get on the global Plastic Free July bandwagon, whether it’s for a day, a week or the whole month.
-While you’re at it, pop the kettle on, gather your friends or colleagues and try a new brew!
+Are you taking part in Plastic Free July?
+Gather your friends or colleagues and try a new loose-leaf brew!
 Bring out your favourite teapot and enjoy one of Nerada’s beautiful loose-leaf teas.
 You may never look back!